 The work on the vines is enhanced each year by new know-how contributed by each of the members of the team, in particular Bruno Patrouilleau – Vineyard Manager and Cellar Master – with his twenty years of experience, who assists JC Mau in his uncompromising quest to shape ambitious wines.

 Château Brown has been actively engaged since 2012 in a sustainable agriculture process, gradually introducing an Environmental Management System into its daily work.

-As another logical step, Château Brown then committed to the process of gaining HVE certification, which it was granted in January 2018.
+As another logical step, Château Brown then committed to the process of gaining HEV certification, which it was granted in January 2018.